Doctor of Philosophy in Science Education

 Initial admission to the program may be conditional.
 Students are expected to possess proficiency at the undergraduate level in the chosen emphasis for advanced study.
 Students not proficient may be required to take additional undergraduate courses.
 Regular status will be granted with the completion of 9 semester hours of Southern Miss SME graduate courses numbered 600 level or higher with a 3.5 GPA, a positive recommendation from the center director, the removal of any deficiencies, and acceptable performance on the qualifying examination.

-The doctoral degree in science education requires a minimum of fifty-four (54) semester hours of graduate work beyond the master's degree, excluding the hours for the dissertation and research tool requirements, as specified below.
+The doctoral degree in science education requires a minimum of fifty-seven (57) semester hours of graduate work beyond the master’s degree, excluding the hours for the dissertation and research tool requirements, as specified below.

 - Qualifying exam